lm656/motion/README.md

 # Motions

-Update and maintenance of the original website created by Dan Stoyell (Cornell 2020).
+Updating and mainting the original website created by Dan Stoyell (Cornell 2018).